“An ode to the young and the carefree.”

-“Larry Clark on Mixery on the regional train between Lippstadt and Dortmund.”
+“Larry Clark high on Mixery on the regional train between Lippstadt and Dortmund.”

 “What Jonah Hill did for California with his film 'Mid90s', Max Kersting did for North Rhine-Westphalia with the book 'Planet der Anfänger'.
 I feel deeply indebted to both artists.”